A young cannabis seedling emerging from the soil, symbolizing the growth of Cannabis Legalization South Carolina 2025 and medical reform efforts.

 Marijuana is illegal in South Carolina and cannot be delivered to residents.

-Are gummies legal in SC?
+Are delta 9 gummies legal in SC?

 Yes, Farm Bill compliant Delta 9 gummies are legal in South Carolina.
 You can buy Delta 9 gummies online or in-store without any restrictions, so long as they meet the following conditions: The THC must be derived from the hemp plant rather than the marijuana plant.
 THC concentrations must not exceed 0.3% by dry weight.